-International Network and Conference Organiser: Dr Cristina Stefan, University of Leeds
+International Network Organiser: Dr Cristina Stefan, University of Leeds

-Dr Cristina Stefan is the Co-Director of the European Centre for the Responsibility to Protect (ECR2P), an Associate Professor of International Relations at the University of Leeds, and a Senior Analyst with the Global Governance Institute in Brussels.
-Prior to joining Leeds in 2014, she held a variety of positions in USA and Canada, including teaching international relations, transitional justice and peace and conflict studies at Western University and the University of Toronto.
-Her research on intervention, peace and security, and R2P appeared in a variety of journals, including Security Dialogue, International Studies Perspectives, Global Governance, International Criminal Law Review, and European Journal of International Security, and in a monograph on Humanitarian Intervention and the Responsibility to Protect: Security and Human Rights.
+Dr Cristina Stefan is Associate Professor of International Relations at the University of Leeds and Founding Co-Director of the European Centre for the Responsibility to Protect (ECR2P).
+In 2018, she received the Women of Achievement Award from the University of Leeds.
+Prior to joining Leeds in 2014, she held various positions in USA and Canada, including teaching international relations, transitional justice and peace and conflict studies at Western University and the University of Toronto.
+Her research appeared in journals including Security Dialogue, International Studies Perspectives, Global Governance, Journal of Common Market Studies, International Criminal Law Review, and European Journal of International Security, and in a monograph on Humanitarian Intervention and the Responsibility to Protect: Security and Human Rights

 Professor Emerita Fiona Williams OBE